For a great day out from Ambelside head towards the village Grasmere via Rydal water.

 We chose to continue into Grasmere for a wander through the village enjoying tea and cake at Mathilde opposite the bus stop.

 You could make the walk a circular one by walking the coffin trail from Grasmere through Rydal and back into Ambelside.
+The following clip shows the views from the coffin trail should you take that route;

 You may also enjoy reading;